skip to main content

 The University of Edinburgh MSc in Primary Care Ophthalmology is aimed at optometrists, ophthalmology trainees entering specialty training, GPs, other medics and other eye care professionals.
 This course is also relevant to orthoptists, ophthalmic nurses and dispensing opticians seeking to advance their understanding of clinical ophthalmology.

 In 2021, as part of their Education Strategic Review (ESR), the General Optical Council (GOC) updated their Education and Training Requirements (ETR) for GOC-approved qualifications.
-Watch this short video for detail and for further information, see the GOC’s Frequently Asked Questions page.
+These changes require optometry programmes in the UK to fully integrate all practical and theoretical training, offering a direct route to qualification and registration at the point of graduation.
+Watch this short video for details and for further information, see the GOC’s Frequently Asked Questions.

 Turas